Vijayy16/Vijayy16/README.md

 ## 💼 Work Experience

+On the Roof, Business Analyst (Tableau, Power BI, KPI Reporting)
+Analyzed sales and operational data from POS systems and vendor records to identify revenue trends, cost leakages, and process gaps.
+Consolidated and structured datasets to improve accuracy and management visibility across daily and weekly operations.
+Built automated Excel and Power BI dashboards to track revenue, order volume, inventory usage, and labor costs, reducing manual reporting effort by 30% and data-driven decisions that improved operational efficiency and cost control.

 **Business Analyst Intern – Med Tour Easy**
 Improved data processing efficiency by 20% and automated reporting workflows using Tableau and Excel.